Washi1337/AsmResolver/docs/dotnet/bundles.rst

             imagePathToCopyHeadersFrom: @"C:\Path\To\Original\HelloWorld.exe"));

-If you do not have access to a template file (e.g., if the SDK is not installed) but have another existing PE file that was packaged in a similar fashion, it is then possible to use this file as a template instead by extracting the bundler parameters using the ``BudnlerParameters::FromExistingFile`` method.
+If you do not have access to a template file (e.g., if the SDK is not installed) but have another existing PE file that was packaged in a similar fashion, it is then possible to use this file as a template instead by extracting the bundler parameters using the ``BudnlerParameters::FromExistingBundle`` method.
 This is in particularly useful when trying to patch existing AppHost bundles.
 Below is a full example for patching a bundled Hello World application to let it print ``Hello, Mars!`` instead:

 .. code-block:: csharp